CannerCMS/canner-slate-editor/README.md

 3. Re-inventing the view layer seemed inefficient and limiting
 4. ...

 Hence, this repository will try to keep all the advantages slate framework provides and create a more high level APIs for developers could also easily reuse and customize their own version of editor.
-Also we are always welcome to all kinds of contributors! 🙌
+Also we are always welcome to all kinds of contributions! 🙌

 # Project structure